Cauliflower Potato Salad

 • Creamy ingredients – Mayonnaise plus sour cream or plain Greek yogurt.
 You really can use any combo of two of these ingredients as you like — I prefer mayo with either sour cream or Greek yogurt.
 Use whatever level of fat in these ingredients that is comfortable for you (see below).

-• Chopped pickles plus chopped shallots or red onion – These ingredients make the salad, offering a tangy pickley flavor and a sharp bite amidst the mild creaminess.
+• Chopped dill pickles plus chopped shallots or red onion – These ingredients make the salad, offering a tangy, pickley flavor and a sharp bite amidst the mild creaminess.

 • Chopped fresh herbs – I like the combo of dill and parsley, but you can use other herbs if you have them on hand!
 Tarragon and basil would be nice.

-• Dijon mustard and white wine or rice wine vinegar – Adds just a touch of tangy zip, which helps counterbalance the creaminess.
+• Dijon mustard and vinegar – Use white wine vinegar, rice vinegar, or apple cider vinegar.
+These ingredients add just a touch of tangy zip, which helps counterbalance the rich creaminess.

 Split hard-boiled egg on stone surface.